1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.5.md

 ```
 #### Enzymes:
  - Lactase(breacks down lactores), Lipases(group breacks down lipids), Maltase(maltose to glucose), Trypsin(protein ammino acids)
- - Enzymes function by taking substrates to the actibe site and breacking them down into products.
+ - Enzymes function by taking substrates to the actibe site and breacking them down into products.(enzymes are substrate spefific)
  - PH, Temputrue, adn substrate concetration all effected enzymatic activity, with the first two working by having a spefific zone that best suites the enzuem, the latter seems to go up log?
  - the pancrease produces the most digesttive enzymes, that are secreted into the small insestine```